cannatag/ldap3/docs/manual/source/ldif.rst

 The possible operation names are: addRequest, delRequest, modifyRequest, modDNRequest.

-To change the order of a searchRequest just pass the list
+To change the order of a searchRequest just pass the list in the requested order.